opensafely-core/opencodelists/userdocs/creating-a-codelist-from-a-csv-file.md

 From here, you can edit any metadata.
 You can also edit the codelist.

+We are aware of an issue whereby Excel can truncate or round dm+d IDs, turning them into invalid IDs.
+This is due to Excel's interpretation of this column as a number type insufficiently large to contain a dm+d ID.
+For this reason, opening dm+d codelist files in Excel should be avoided wherever possible.
+Where it is unavoidable to do so, rather than opening a dm+d codelist csv file directly in Excel (such as through the Open dialogue or from the file explorer), we reccomend opening a blank Excel workbook and using the "Import data from Text/CSV" feature.
+To avoid the problematic rounding/truncation behaviour described above, specify the data type of the dm+d id column as "Text" during the import process.

 ### Adding an OPCS-4 or dm+d codelist

 Note: OPCS-4 and dm+d codelists can not currently be created using the form described above.